denten-books/plain-text/main.md

 *Hamlets*.

-Where Barthes wants to liberate text as symbol from the embodied work, scholars like Johanna Drucker, make a strong case for returning the text to its underlying material contexts.
-Almost the entirety of her critical oeuvre serves to remind the reader that ideas cannot exist outside of their material form [@drucker_digital_2001], that paper and typography are the formal medium for the production of meaning in language, and that even electronic, digital text formats have their material embodiment [@drucker_speclab_2009].
+Where Barthes wants to liberate text as symbol from the embodied work, scholars like Johanna Drucker make a strong case for returning the text to its underlying material contexts.
+Much of her work reminds the reader that ideas cannot exist outside of their material form, that paper and typography are the formal medium for the production of meaning in language, and that even electronic, digital text formats have their material embodiment [@drucker_digital_2001; @drucker_graphical_2006; @drucker_letterpress_2008;
+@drucker_speclab_2009; @drucker_reading_2013].
 I am sympathetic to the message, but only in so far as it adds a dimension of materiality to a properly three-dimensional, thick description of text.
 Simply put, I am greedy and want to have the whole layered cake.

-A clarification of terms allows us to perceive the history of textual technology as one of gradual peeling apart of the layers of matter, form, and content.
+A clarification of the terms allows us to perceive the history of textual technology as one of gradual peeling apart of the layers of matter, form, and content.
 Textuality comes unglued.
-This allographic property of text is worthy of preservation.
+This allographic property of text is worthy of critical attention and preservation.
 I am not only against the theoretical move to flatten it back out, but I think of such attempts as practically, politically imprudent.
-The easy stratification of electronic text represents the hard-won struggle on the part of writers, literary scholars, and software engineers to liberate ideas from their material and formal contexts.
+The easy stratification of electronic text represents a hard-won struggle on the part of writers, literary scholars, and software engineers to liberate ideas from their material and formal contexts.
 As an extreme example, imagine discourse that could never be separated from a specific medium.
 Communication would be difficult, if not impossible!
 Moreover, deeply-seated values in favor of free speech and unencumbered exchange of information depend on a loose coupling between ontological categories.
 Our abilities to remix, translate, re-mediate, recycle, transmit, transform, transcend the ideas of others, relies on their ephemeral nature.
 Ideas deposited in ossified matter, in fixed shapes, do not travel well.
 And there are plenty of entities that would like us to return to a time of singular thought, etched in monolithic tablets, whether made of silicone or of stone.

+The loose coupling of content to its underlying strata of form and matter also comes at a cost.
+As surface phenomenon, text hides the flows of power and control coursing beneath.
+While the occasional immateriality of code and text is a property worthy of conservancy, any notion of critique or critical thinking must also be able to reach beyond the plainly apparent to the veiled and the concealed.
+For now, the text remains if not "at hand," then "at hand's length."
+But as books get smaller, "micrographic" writing moves closer and closer to the optic nerve: first as wearable technology (watches, glasses, pins), then as ingestible particle (smart dust, nanobots); and finally as something coupled directly into the nervous system and inscribed into the neural network of the brain (as the ultimate hard- or rather wetware platform).
+The movement from afar to within logically completes the program of "intellect augmentation," a program which begins not with Vannevar Bush, J. C. R.
+Licklider, and Douglas Engelbart (who used the term); and not with *Xerox*, the ultimate purveyors of radical surface reading, but with the invention of writing itself.
+Reading "for meaning", in these not at all futuristic conditions[^ln3-reading], involves something akin to phenomenology as biological reverse engineering.

+[^ln3-reading]: All of the technologies I list here exist today (in the second decade of the twenty-first century) commercially, much beyond the prototype stage.

 ### 3.2 WYSINAWYG (What You See Is Not Always What You Get)